kollin-brandenburg/ICS_HCM/LabGuide300.md

 ![](images/300/image004c.png)

-### ICS and HCM Connections
+### Check your Connections

 **1.1** From the Integration Cloud Dashboard, click on the "Connections".
 ICS console will be loaded in new window.

 ![](images/300/image100.png)

-**1.2** In the search bar, search for "ICSHCM".
+**1.2** In the search bar, search for "ICSHCM" and look at the Connections you previously created.
 You should see green checks if they are all configured correctly.

 ![](images/300/image101.png)

 If you see anything other than green checks, then go back to the previous steps and set up the connections.

 ![](images/300/image102.png)

+### ICS and HCM Connections

 **1.3** Now go back to the dashboard and go to the "Integrations".
 Click on “ICSHCM_Add Talent Profile” or search if it is not in view on the screen.